Rakeem Cato

-Rakeem Cato (born March 28, 1992) is an American football quarterback for the Fayetteville Mustangs of the National Arena League (NAL).
+Rakeem Cato (born March 28, 1992) is an American professional football quarterback for the Salina Liberty of Arena Football One.
 He played college football at Marshall and was the Thundering Herd's starting quarterback from 2011 to 2014.
-As a professional, he has played for the Montreal Alouettes of the Canadian Football League (CFL), Richmond Roughriders of the American Arena League (AAL), Gulf Coast Fire of the A-League, and Orlando Predators of the National Arena League (NAL).
+As a professional, he has played for the Montreal Alouettes of the Canadian Football League (CFL), Richmond Roughriders of the American Arena League (AAL), Gulf Coast Fire of the A-League, Orlando Predators of the National Arena League (NAL), and the Iowa Rampage of the Arena Football League.

-Early years
+Early life

 Cato attended Miami Central High School in West Little River, Florida.
 During his career he passed for 9,412 yards with 103 touchdowns and 23 interceptions.
 He also holds numerous Miami-Dade County passing records.

 College career

 As a freshman in 2011, Cato completed 182 of 304 passes for 2,059 yards with 15 touchdowns and 11 interceptions.

 As a sophomore in 2012, leading the nation in passing yards per game, he completed 406 of 584 passes for 4,201 yards with 37 touchdowns and 11 interceptions.
 With an outstanding season he won the Conference USA MVP.